 Note: These programming lectures are part of Numerical Methods for Financial Mathematics and it is compulsory for students who wish to follow that course to participate in these programming lectures.
 Students not taking such course are also welcome.

 This course provides the foundations of Object-Oriented programming using the Java programming language.
-During the lectures the auxiliary software package Eclipse IDE will be used and its main features presented.
+During the lectures the auxiliary software package Eclipse IDE as well as the Git and Maven tools will be used and their main features presented.
 The main topics that will be covered are:

 - Elementary Java syntax, Operators and Control flow